Mental Health Facilities Kenton, OH

 Tcn Behavioral Health - 21.2 miles from Kenton, OH

 Tcn Behavioral Health is a mental health facility in Bellefontaine, OH, located at 118 Maple Avenue, in the 43311 zip code.
 Tcn Behavioral Health provides outpatient treatment.
-Tcn Behavioral Health provides trauma therapy, individual psychotherapy and group therapy to adults, young adults and children / adolescents.
-Tcn Behavioral Health also supports clients referred from the court/judicial system, people with PTSD and people with trauma.
-Some other services available at Tcn Behavioral Health include court-ordered outpatient treatment, education services and suicide prevention services.
+Tcn Behavioral Health provides individual psychotherapy, integrated dual diagnosis disorder treatment and behavior modification to children / adolescents, young adults and adults.
+Tcn Behavioral Health also supports clients referred from the court/judicial system, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
+Some other services available at Tcn Behavioral Health include case management, education services and court-ordered outpatient treatment.

 Learn More